geekyme/pandoc_resume/markdown/resume.md

 ## Skills

 Full Stack
 : Fluent in frontend, backend, and infrastructure.
-Used React, Node.js, JavaScript, Java, Spring Boot, Golang, Haskell, AWS and a lot of deployment tools at scale.
+Used React, Node.js, JavaScript (ES6), Java, Spring Boot, Golang, Haskell, AWS, Terraform, and many other tools.

 Architecture
-: Organizational influence of 100+ engineers, conducting design reviews and spreading best practices.
-Posts frequently about engineering topics on [LinkedIn](https://www.linkedin.com/in/shawn-lim-0a307550/).
+: Fluent with microservice design patterns, distributed systems and GoF patterns.
+Organizational influence of 100+ engineers, conducting design reviews and spreading best practices.

 Comms
 : Capable of high-level communication (C-levels, product, business) and low-level communication (with engineers) using code and Proof-of-Concepts.